William Suff: First murder

 In 1974, a Texas jury convicted Suff and his then-wife, Teryl, of beating their two-month-old daughter to death.
 The Texas Court of Criminal Appeals later reversed Teryl's conviction but upheld Suff's in Suff v.
 State (Tex.
 1976) 531 S.W.2d 814, finding insufficient evidence to convict her as either the primary actor or a principal in their baby's murder.
+Teryl claimed that Suff was physically abusive to her during their marriage.

-Though Suff was sentenced to 70 years in a Texas prison, he served only ten years before his 1984 release on parole.
-He is currently incarcerated at San Quentin after having been convicted of killing twelve women in California and receiving the death penalty in 1995.
+Though Suff was sentenced to 70 years in a Texas prison, he served only ten years before his release on parole on March 6, 1984.